 Obligatory viewing for all tourists.
 I recommend arriving a few minutes before opening to avoid the crowds.
 I have been to Notre Dame at least 10 times and could never tire of it.
 As a child, I went to mass there (despite not being religious) and the experience was magical.
 I always light a candle in memory of someone I have lost.
-An underappreciated spot just outside the main door is Point Zero- the official center of Paris.
+An underappreciated spot just outside the main door is Point Zero- the official centre of Paris.
 Something about standing on it makes me happy.

 Total cost: €26

 - As you might guess, I do not shop for anything not essential.
 I spent €4 on postcards and €45 on toiletries and random stuff (which was stupid because I had to throw them at the airport when leaving for Verona.)
 Note to female bodied readers: tampons are crazily expensive in Paris.
 I would have saved €15 if I had known to bring them.

 - Don't get scammed.
 Research popular scams before going.
 If someone approaches you in a crowded area asking questions or offering to give you something, ignore them.
 Keep a close eye on your possessions, especially on transport or outside areas popular with tourists.
 If you stay in a hostel, be sure to bring a padlock and keep everything locked up at all times.
 Travel light to make this easier.
 I left my headphones under my pillow for a couple of hours and they got stolen.

 - Use an app or spreadsheet to track expenses throughout the trip.
 I use Spendee (not affiliated in any way.)
 I like that you can use it to set a monthly budget and it tells you what percentage you have used and how much you can spend per day.
 It is easy to forget where money has gone, so I enter my expenses the second they are paid.

 - Use cash whenever possible to avoid card charges and fees.
 The exchange rate is terrible at the moment (looking at you Brexit.)